plone/archetypes.schemaextender/README.txt

 class for your field type.
 As an example here is a field that toggles a marker interface on an object::

+    from zope.interface import Interface
+    from zope.interface import alsoProvides
+    from zope.interface import noLongerProvides
+    from Products.Archetypes.public import BooleanField
+    from archetypes.schemaextender.field import ExtensionField

     def addMarkerInterface(obj, *ifaces):
         for iface in ifaces:
             if not iface.providedBy(obj):
                 alsoProvides(obj, iface)

     def removeMarkerInterface(obj, *ifaces):
         for iface in ifaces:
             if iface.providedBy(obj):
                 noLongerProvides(obj, iface)

+    class ISuperPower(Interface):
+        """Marker interface for classes that can do amazing things."""

     class InterfaceMarkerField(ExtensionField, BooleanField):
         def get(self, instance, **kwargs):